eintim/climate-crisis-china-germany/README.md

 Climate Crisis.
 In this paper, two datasets, the CO2 dataset and the energy dataset from Our World in Data, are analyzed and visualized in order to examine China's role in the climate crisis.
-By comparing population data, gross domestic products, and CO2 emissions, the study examines whether China is actually responsible for the climate crisis, or whether other factors are play a role.
+By comparing CO₂ emissions as well as energy consumptions, the study examines whether China is actually responsible for the climate crisis, or whether other factors are play a role.
 The results show that while China plays an important role in the climate crisis, but other factors, such as the use of